I am based in Ilkeston with offices in Derby and Nottingham. I build clients’ websites or perform maintenance on their existing one.

 Purchasing a URL is obviously important.
 Do not use those terrible free subdomains that services like Blogger or Wix offer.

 You need to own every aspect of your website in the way that you own a property.
-Some people “rent” services, (such as a free Wix or Yola account) which is just about acceptable but not preferable for someone who considers themselves a professional.

 Get Started with Your Website